databricks/koalas/README.md

 The Koalas DataFrame is meant to provide the best of pandas and Spark under a single API, with easy and clear conversions between each API when necessary.
 When Spark and pandas have similar APIs with subtle differences, the principle is to honor the contract of the pandas API first.

-There are 4 different classes of functions:
+There are different classes of functions:

- 1. Functions that are only found in Spark (`select`, `selectExpr`).
-These functions should also be available in Koalas.
+ 1. Functions that are found in both Spark and pandas under the same name (`count`, `dtypes`, `head`).
+The return value is the same as the return type in pandas (and not Spark's).

  2. Functions that are found in Spark but that have a clear equivalent in pandas, e.g. `alias` and `rename`.
 These functions will be implemented as the alias of the pandas function, but should be marked that they are aliases of the same functions.
 They are provided so that existing users of PySpark can get the benefits of Koalas without having to adapt their code.

- 3. Functions that are found in both Spark and pandas under the same name (`count`, `dtypes`, `head`).
-The return value is the same as the return type in pandas (and not Spark's).

- 4. Functions that are only found in pandas.
+ 3. Functions that are only found in pandas.
 When these functions are appropriate for distributed datasets, they should become available in Koalas.

+ 4. Functions that are only found in Spark that are essential to controlling the distributed nature of the computations, e.g. `cache`.
+These functions should be available in Koalas.

+We are still debating whether data transformation functions only available in Spark should be added to Koalas, e.g. `select`.
+We would love to hear your feedback on that.

 ### Return Koalas data structure for big data, and pandas data structure for small data

 Often developers face the question whether a particular function should return a Koalas DataFrame/Series, or a pandas DataFrame/Series.
 The principle is: if the returned object can be large, use a Koalas DataFrame/Series.
 If the data is bound to be small, use a pandas DataFrame/Series.
-For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame, because the resulting object can be large.
+For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame/Series, because the resulting object can be large.

 ### Provide discoverable APIs for common data science tasks